unahouExosite/docs/guides/user-management.md

     	</body>
     </html>
     ```
-    Then create another page **files/resetPassword.html** and put the following code into it.
-In this page, there is only an input for new password, but it is assumed to have Reset Token in query string when being opened by the requester.
+4. Create another page **files/resetPassword.html** and put the following code into it (in this page, there is only an input for new password, but it is assumed to have a Reset Token in the query string when being opened by the requester).

     ```html
     <!DOCTYPE html>